Mercerdale Playground Renovation Project

 I am writing in support of a fully accessible playground, one that can be actively enjoyed by all children and their families, regardless of physical abilities.
 As a Mercer Island resident and the mother of a child with cerebral palsy, it is difficult to put into words how heartbreaking it is for your child to have to watch other kids play on a playground from afar because it is not built in a way for them to participate.
 The impact has long lasting effects that most of us do not begin to realize.
 Although most parents are unaware of how things like wood chips or walkways without handlebars or platforms and slides that can only be accessed by stairs or monkey bars might impact others, they have serious consequences for those who are physically challenged.
 Please make sure our kids have a place to play that is safe and accessible to all.
 Our children of all abilities deserve it.

-Sally Morgan about 3 years ago
+Sally Morgan over 3 years ago

 https://www.bing.com/images/search?q=playground+surfaces+for+wheelchair+kids+ada&qpvt=playground+surfaces+for+wheelchair+kids+ADA&form=IGRE&first=1&tsc=ImageHoverTitle